Police: Water tank wall collapses on worker, killing him

 NEW WILMINGTON, Pa.
-(AP) - Authorities are investigating the death of a Michigan man trapped under part of a water tank he was working to dissemble in western Pennsylvania.
+(AP) - Authorities are investigating the death of a Michigan man who was trapped under part of a water tank he was working to disassemble in western Pennsylvania.

-State police in Mercer County say 31-year-old Zachary Jock of Bad Axe, Michigan was part of a company hired to disassemble the 100-foot tank in New Wilmington Township.
+State police in Mercer County say 31-year-old Zachary Jock of Bad Axe, Michigan, was part of a company hired to disassemble the 100-foot tank in New Wilmington Township.

 Police said that during the disassembly process, a piece of the tank’s metal wall collapsed on Jock at about 5 p.m.
-Tuesday, entrapping him.
+Tuesday, trapping him.
 He was taken to UPMC Jameson, where he succumbed to his injuries.

 Police are investigating but have classified the case an accidental death.